MrCerealGuy/Stonecraft/doc/Manual.md

 ### Ore

-The technic mod makes extensive use of not just the default ores but also some that are added by mods.
+Technic makes extensive use of not just the default ores but also some that are added by mods.
 You will need to mine for all the ore types in the course of the game.
 Each ore type is found at a specific range of elevations, and while the ranges mostly overlap, some have non-overlapping ranges, so you will ultimately need to mine at more than one elevation to find all the ores.
 Also, because one of the best elevations to mine at is very deep, you will be unable to mine there early in the game.

 Elevation is measured in meters, relative to a reference plane that is not quite sea level.
 (The standard sea level is at an elevation of about +1.4.)
 Positive elevations are above the reference plane and negative elevations below.
 Because elevations are always described this way round, greater numbers when higher, we avoid the word "depth".

-The ores that matter in technic are coal, iron, copper, tin, zinc, chromium, uranium, silver, gold, mithril, mese, and diamond.
+The ores that matter in Technic are coal, iron, copper, tin, zinc, chromium, uranium, silver, gold, mithril, mese, and diamond.

-Coal is part of the basic Minetest game.
-It is found from elevation +64 downwards, so is available right on the surface at the start of the game, but it is far less abundant above elevation 0 than below.
+Coal is found from elevation +64 downwards, so is available right on the surface at the start of the game, but it is far less abundant above elevation 0 than below.
 It is initially used as a fuel, driving important machines in the early part of the game.
 It becomes less important as a fuel once most of your machines are electrically powered, but burning fuel remains a way to generate electrical power.
 Coal is also used, usually in dust form, as an ingredient in alloying recipes, wherever elemental carbon is required.

-Iron is part of the basic Minetest game.
-It is found from elevation +2 downwards, and its abundance increases in stages as one descends, reaching its maximum from elevation -64 downwards.
+Iron is found from elevation +2 downwards, and its abundance increases in stages as one descends, reaching its maximum from elevation -64 downwards.
 It is a common metal, used frequently as a structural component.
-In technic, unlike the basic game, iron is used in multiple forms, mainly alloys based on iron and including carbon (coal).
+In Technic, unlike the basic game, iron is used in multiple forms, mainly alloys based on iron and including carbon (coal).

-Copper is part of the basic Minetest game (having migrated there from moreores).
-It is found from elevation -16 downwards, but is more abundant from elevation -64 downwards.
+Copper is found from elevation -16 downwards, but is more abundant from elevation -64 downwards.
 It is a common metal, used either on its own for its electrical conductivity, or as the base component of alloys.
 Although common, it is very heavily used, and most of the time it will be the material that most limits your activity.

-Tin is part of the basic Minetest game (having migrated there from moreores).
-It is found from elevation +8 downwards, with no elevation-dependent variations in abundance beyond that point.
+Tin is found from elevation +8 downwards, with no elevation-dependent variations in abundance beyond that point.
 It is a common metal.
 Its main use in pure form is as a component of electrical batteries.
 Apart from that its main purpose is as the secondary ingredient in bronze (the base being copper), but bronze is itself little used.
 Its abundance is well in excess of its usage, so you will usually have a surplus of it.

-Zinc is supplied by technic.
+Zinc is supplied by Technic.
 It is found from elevation +2 downwards, with no elevation-dependent variations in abundance beyond that point.
 It is a common metal.
 Its main use is as the secondary ingredient in brass (the base being copper), but brass is itself little used.
 Its abundance is well in excess of its usage, so you will usually have a surplus of it.

-Chromium is supplied by technic.
+Chromium is supplied by Technic.
 It is found from elevation -100 downwards, with no elevation-dependent variations in abundance beyond that point.
 It is a moderately common metal.
 Its main use is as the secondary ingredient in stainless steel (the base being iron).

-Uranium is supplied by technic.
+Uranium is supplied by Technic.
 It is found only from elevation -80 down to -300; using it therefore requires one to mine above elevation -300 even though deeper mining is otherwise more productive.
 It is a moderately common metal, useful only for reasons related to radioactivity: it forms the fuel for nuclear reactors, and is also one of the best radiation shielding materials available.
 It is not difficult to find enough uranium ore to satisfy these uses.
 Beware that the ore is slightly radioactive: it will slightly harm you if you stand as close as possible to it.
 It is safe when more than a meter away or when mined.

-Silver is supplied by the moreores mod.
-It is found from elevation -2 downwards, with no elevation-dependent variations in abundance beyond that point.
+Silver is found from elevation -2 downwards, with no elevation-dependent variations in abundance beyond that point.
 It is a semi-precious metal.
 It is little used, being most notably used in electrical items due to its conductivity, being the best conductor of all the pure elements.

-Gold is part of the basic Minetest game (having migrated there from moreores).
-It is found from elevation -64 downwards, but is more abundant from elevation -256 downwards.
+Gold is found from elevation -64 downwards, but is more abundant from elevation -256 downwards.
 It is a precious metal.
 It is little used, being most notably used in electrical items due to its combination of good conductivity (third best of all the pure elements) and corrosion resistance.

-Mithril is supplied by the moreores mod.
-It is found from elevation -512 downwards, the deepest ceiling of any minable substance, with no elevation-dependent variations in abundance beyond that point.
+Mithril is found from elevation -512 downwards, the deepest ceiling of any minable substance, with no elevation-dependent variations in abundance beyond that point.
 It is a rare precious metal, and unlike all the other metals described here it is entirely fictional, being derived from J. R. R. Tolkien's Middle-Earth setting.
 It is little used.

-Mese is part of the basic Minetest game.
-It is found from elevation -64 downwards.
+Mese is found from elevation -64 downwards.
 The ore is more abundant from elevation -256 downwards, and from elevation -1024 downwards there are also occasional blocks of solid mese (each yielding as much mese as nine blocks of ore).
 It is a precious gemstone, and unlike diamond it is entirely fictional.
 It is used in many recipes, though mainly not in large quantities, wherever some magical quality needs to be imparted.

-Diamond is part of the basic Minetest game (having migrated there from technic).
-It is found from elevation -128 downwards, but is more abundant from elevation -256 downwards.
+Diamond is found from elevation -128 downwards, but is more abundant from elevation -256 downwards.
 It is a precious gemstone.
 It is used moderately, mainly for reasons connected to its extreme hardness.

 ### Rock

 In addition to the ores, there are multiple kinds of rock that need to be mined in their own right, rather than for minerals.
-The rock types that matter in technic are standard stone, desert stone, marble, and granite.
+The rock types that matter in Technic are standard stone, desert stone, marble, and granite.

-Standard stone is part of the basic Minetest game.
-It is extremely common.
+Standard stone is extremely common.
 As in the basic game, when dug it yields cobblestone, which can be cooked to turn it back into standard stone.
 Cobblestone is used in recipes only for some relatively primitive machines.
 Standard stone is used in a couple of machine recipes.
-These rock types gain additional significance with technic because the grinder can be used to turn them into dirt and sand.
+These rock types gain additional significance with Technic because the grinder can be used to turn them into dirt and sand.
 This, especially when combined with an automated cobblestone generator, can be an easier way to acquire sand than collecting it where it occurs naturally.

-Desert stone is part of the basic Minetest game.
-It is found specifically in desert biomes, and only from elevation +2 upwards.
+Desert stone is found specifically in desert biomes, and only from elevation +2 upwards.
 Although it is easily accessible, therefore, its quantity is ultimately quite limited.
 It is used in a few recipes.

-Marble is supplied by technic.
+Marble is supplied by Technic.
 It is found in dense clusters from elevation -50 downwards.
 It has mainly decorative use, but also appears in one machine recipe.

-Granite is supplied by technic.
+Granite is supplied by Technic.
 It is found in dense clusters from elevation -150 downwards.
 It is much harder to dig than standard stone, so impedes mining when it is encountered.
 It has mainly decorative use, but also appears in a couple of machine recipes.

 ### Rubber

 Rubber is a biologically-derived material that has industrial uses due to its electrical resistivity and its impermeability.
-In technic, it is used in a few recipes, and it must be acquired by tapping rubber trees.
+In Technic, it is used in a few recipes, and it must be acquired by tapping rubber trees.

-If you have the moretrees mod installed, the rubber trees you need are those defined by that mod.
-If not, technic supplies a copy of the moretrees rubber tree.
+If you have 'More trees' enabled, the rubber trees you need are those defined by that mod.
+If not, Technic supplies a copy of the 'More trees' rubber tree.

 Extracting rubber requires a specific tool, a tree tap.
 Using the tree tap (by left-clicking) on a rubber tree trunk block extracts a lump of raw latex from the trunk.
 Each trunk block can be repeatedly tapped for latex, at intervals of several minutes; its appearance changes to show whether it is currently ripe for tapping.
 Each tree has several trunk blocks, so several latex lumps can be extracted from a tree in one visit.